What is your career resolution for 2018?

 Name: Marianna Di Regolo

-“My career resolution for 2017 is to make sure I love everything I’m working on.
-When you run your own blog, sometimes your vision can get lost temporary.
+“My career resolution for 2018 is to make sure I love everything I’m working on.
+When you run your own blog, sometimes your vision can get lost temporarily.
 So this year I want to make sure I’m always working on different projects I’m passionate about… and my audience will love.”

 Latest posts by Emmanuel (see all)